 5. No artificial flowers or foliage will be

-either fresh and/or dried plant material may be
+accepted.
+UNLESS OTHERWISE SPECIFIED, fresh and/or dried plant material may be

 used.
 Fresh plant material cannot ever be dyed